almero-digital-marketing/mikser-docs/layouts.md

 </ul>
 ```

-As you can see when the document has no content we work only with the meta data.
-This will render first the `/shop/item.swig` layout using meta data from the document and then `/html5.ect` layout which will get the result of the `/shop/item.swig` render in the `content` property.
+As you can see when the document has no content we can work only with the meta data.
+This will render first the `/shop/item.swig` layout using meta data from the document and then `/html5.ect` layout which will get the result of the previous render in the `content` property.

 ### Using data queries
 #### Layout queries